elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-is-the-role-of-inventions-in-mythological-stories.md

 url: /learn/art-history-and-literature/questions/what-is-the-role-of-inventions-in-mythological-stories
 score: 9.0
 related_article1:
-    id: 163884
+    id: 163877
-    title: What role does shape-shifting play in mythological narratives?
+    title: >-
+        What is the symbolic significance of the lyre in Greek mythology?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-role-does-shapeshifting-play-in-mythological-narratives
+    url: /learn/art-history-and-literature/questions/what-is-the-symbolic-significance-of-the-lyre-in-greek-mythology
 related_article2:
-    id: 163873
+    id: 163885
-    title: What are the key factors that influence interpersonal relationships among Greek gods?
+    title: >-
+        How do common themes in myths connect different cultures?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-key-factors-that-influence-interpersonal-relationships-among-greek-gods
+    url: /learn/art-history-and-literature/questions/how-do-common-themes-in-myths-connect-different-cultures
 related_article3:
-    id: 163879
+    id: 163875
-    title: How do inventions in mythology symbolize human advancement?
+    title: >-
+        What are the defining characteristics of Hermes as a trickster god?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-inventions-in-mythology-symbolize-human-advancement
+    url: /learn/art-history-and-literature/questions/what-are-the-defining-characteristics-of-hermes-as-a-trickster-god
 related_article4:
-    id: 163887
+    id: 163878
-    title: How do trickster gods use humor to impact mythological narratives?
+    title: >-
+        How is fire portrayed in Greek mythology, and what roles does it play?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-trickster-gods-use-humor-to-impact-mythological-narratives
+    url: /learn/art-history-and-literature/questions/how-is-fire-portrayed-in-greek-mythology-and-what-roles-does-it-play
 related_article5:
-    id: 163887
+    id: 163879
-    title: How do trickster gods use humor to impact mythological narratives?
+    title: >-
+        How do inventions in mythology symbolize human advancement?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-trickster-gods-use-humor-to-impact-mythological-narratives
+    url: /learn/art-history-and-literature/questions/how-do-inventions-in-mythology-symbolize-human-advancement
 ---

 &nbsp;